Time Zones in Liechtenstein

 what is the dialing code for Liechtenstein?

-what time zone abbreviation is used in Liechtenstein?
+what language is spoken in Liechtenstein?